urbanopt/urbanopt.github.io/workflows/optimization.md

 ## Customization

-The UrbanOpt analysis is defined using the OpenStudio OSA file.
+The URBANopt analysis is defined using the OpenStudio OSA file.
 This allows you to define the names of the feature file and scenario file as well as the variables.

 ### Variables

-The following variables must be added to the OSA to perform and UrbanOpt analysis:
+The following variables must be added to the OSA to perform and URBANopt analysis:

 - `urbanopt` (set to true)
 - `feature_file` (the feature file JSON to use)